TarwzDev/LauncherLess/README.md

 # LauncherLess
-> Launcher with anti cheat for online games
+> Launcher with anti cheat for online games.

 # Features
-* Starting the game with TOKEN
+* Starting the game with TOKEN;
-* Anti Cheat with Anti Multi Client and process detection of the Cheat Engine
+* Anti Cheat with Anti Multi Client and process detection of the Cheat Engine.

+## Status

+* Under development.